Welcome to the 2021 October Side Income Report.

 My hope with these income reports is ultimately to present some transparency for you.
 By showing it doesn’t take much effort to earn and save, I may motivate you to chase one of your biggest dreams.
 Dreams may originally sound outlandish, but they all need to start somewhere, right?
-Without further ado, here is FLA’s third ever side income report.
+Without further ado, here is FLA’s October 2021 Side Income Report.

 OCTOBER SIDE INCOME REPORT

 The best way to make money is to have various streams of revenue.
 The best way to protect yourself in the course of ill-fated events stripping you of some of your main sources of income is to diversify.

 We have all heard the pragmatic advice of “Don’t put all of your eggs in one basket.”
 Well, put this theory into practice.
 The following is my best attempt to develop additional sources of income.
 Below are the six ways I attempted to make money from my side hustles in the month of October.

 Stocks are my absolute favorite money-making assets.
 Your money can make money for you with the click of a ‘buy’ button!
 Sure, there are ups and downs in the stock market, but if you look historically at the S&P 500 Index or the Dow Jones Industrial Average, your investment generally grows over the long term.
 Remember, investing and gambling are not the same thing.

 “If you aren’t willing to own a stock for ten years, don’t even think about owning it for ten minutes.”